 The closing on your home will be scheduled for 1-2 days after your New Home and Warranty Orientation.
-Later in this manual, under the headings Financing Your Home and Closing that gives important details about the loan and financing processes including scheduling your closing, documents, expenses, and necessary preparation.
+Later in this manual, under the headings Financing Your Home and Closing you will find important details about loans and financing processes including scheduling your closing, documents, expenses, and necessary preparation.